International Resource Panel (2007; Paris UNEP, unep.org/resourcepanel)

 A group of about 40 scientists skilled in resource management issues, and governments from both developed and developing regions, as well as civil society, industrial, and international organizations.
-Builds and shares the knowledge needed to improve resource use worldwide to move from over-consumption, waste, and ecological harm to a more prosperous and sustainable future.
-It reports on the latest scientific, technical and socioeconomic findings around global resource use and provides advice and connections between policymakers, industry, and communities on ways to improve global and local resource management.
+It builds and shares the knowledge needed to improve resource use worldwide to move from over-consumption, waste, and ecological harm to a more prosperous and sustainable future.
+The group reports on the latest scientific, technical and socioeconomic findings around global resource use and provides advice and connections between policymakers, industry, and communities on ways to improve global and local resource management.
 The Steering Committee includes >20 governments as well as the EC, OECD, UNEP, IUCN, World Business Council for Sustainable Development, and International Council for Science.

 - News and Events